zbx-sadman/WSUS/README.md

 Do not try import Zabbix v2.4 template to Zabbix _pre_ v2.4.
 You need to edit .xml file and make some changes at discovery_rule - filter tags area and change _#_ to _<>_ in trigger expressions.
 I will try to make template to old Zabbix.

 ###Hints
-- To see available metrics, run script without "-Key" option: _powershell -File C:\zabbix\scripts\wsus\_miner.ps1 -Action "Get" -Object "Status"_
+- To see available metrics, run script without "-Key" option: _powershell -File C:\zabbix\scripts\wsus\_miner.ps1 -Action "Get" -Object "Status"_;
 - To measure script runtime use _Verbose_ command line switch;
 - To get on Zabbix Server side properly UTF-8 output when have non-english (for example Russian Cyrillic) symbols in Computer Group's names, use  _-consoleCP **your_native_codepage**_ command line option.
 For example to convert from Russian Cyrillic codepage (CP866): _...wsus\_miner.ps1 ... -consoleCP CP866_.

-Beware: frequent connections to WSUS may be nuke host server and yours requests will be processeed slowly.
+Beware: frequent connections to WSUS may be nuke host server, make over 9000% CPU utilization and yours requests will be processeed slowly.
 To avoid it - don't use small update intervals with Zabbix's Data Items and disable unused.